ProfessionalCommunity Edition

 The intercept feature enables you to perform the following useful actions:

-• Intercept a request and modify it before forwarding it to the server.
+• Intercept requests and modify them before forwarding them to the server.

 • Send interesting requests to Burp's other tools, such as Repeater or Intruder, for further testing.

-• Drop a request to prevent it from reaching the server.
+• Drop one or more requests to prevent them from reaching the server.

 Getting started